philips-software/roslyn-analyzers/CONTRIBUTING.md

 * Build your changes locally to ensure all the tests pass
 * Push your branch to Github

-In Github, send a pull request to original master branch.
+In Github, send a pull request to original main branch.
 If we suggest changes, then:

 * Make the required updates.